attestate/ad/whitepaper.md

 sending her leftover collateral back and the tax revenue (0.5 ETH) to the treasury.

-Note how Bobs interactions are highlighted with a background in grey.
+Note how Bob's interactions are highlighted with a background in grey.
 That is to show that Bob buying the ad for 1 ETH, and sending Alice's remaining collateral back, and sending the taxes to the treasury is just done in one transaction, all triggered by Bob overbidding Alice.